Turkey strikes Kurdish militant targets in Iraq and Syria following deadly attack on defense company

 The taxi driver was also killed by the assailants and his body was found in the trunk of the vehicle, the agency reported.

-Orhan Akdundar, a brother of one the TUSAS employees, was among relatives waiting outside the complex for news of their loved ones.
+Orhan Akdundar, a brother of a TUSAS employee, was among relatives waiting outside the complex for news of their loved ones.

 “I called my brother who was inside and said, ‘What happened?’
 He said a bomb had exploded and said that gunshots continued for a very long time,” Akdundar said.
 “There was a huge commotion.
 The gendarmerie, special forces and other security forces were all here.
 There were lots of ambulances.
 Then the phones shut off and I wasn’t able to establish communication.”